khobbs1948/Project-2-/README.md

 Project 2:
 Extract, Transform, and Load
 The US has witnessed several mass shootings.
-With recent news of yet another two mass shootings in the past month and much debate ongoing on gun regulations at a state and national level, the team decided to set up a data set that could merge mass shooting data by state and year with the number of gun regulations in that state in the corresponding year.
+With recent news of yet another two mass shootings in the past month and much debate ongoing on gun regulations at a state and national level, the team decided to set up a data set exploring mass shooting data and corresponding gun regulations by state and year.

 Proposal: